-This document describes the key hardware components, firmware, and software utility requirements for the Intel[®] RAID Portable Cache Module (AXXRPCM2).
+This document describes the key hardware components, firmware, and software utility requirements for the Intel[®] RAID Portable Cache Module AXXRPCM2.

-The RAID Portable Cache Module is available as an accessory for the Intel[®] Integrated RAID Controller SRCSAS18E.
-The module is a 32 M x 72-bit, 8 chip, 240-pin DIMM module with five 32 M x 16 (FBGA) DDR2 SDRAM, one registers, one PLL, and one 256x8 EEPROM for serial presence detect.
-The memory part of the module conforms to JEDEC specifications.
+The Intel® RAID Portable Cache Module AXXRPCM2 is available as an accessory for the Intel® RAID Controller SRCSAS18E.
+The module is a 32 M x 72-bit, 8 chip, 240-pin DIMM (Dual In-Line Memory Module) module with five 32 M x 16 (FBGA) DDR2 SDRAM, one register, one PLL, and one 256 x 8 EEPROM (Electrically Erasable Programmable Read-Only Memory) for serial presence detect.
+The memory part of the module conforms to JEDEC (Joint Electron Device Engineering Council) specifications.
 It has smart battery backup circuitry.

-Note: In this document, "RAID controller" refers only to the Intel[®] Integrated RAID Controller SRCSAS18E unless otherwise indicated.
+Note: Unless otherwise indicated, in this document, "RAID controller" refers only to the Intel® RAID Controller SRCSAS18E.

 Figure 1.
-Intel[®] RAID Portable Cache Module (AXXRPCM2)
+Intel® RAID Portable Cache Module AXXRPCM2

 Writing data to the adapter's cache memory is much faster than writing it to a storage device.
-Write operations complete quickly at the software application level.
+Write operations are quickly completed at the software application level.
 The RAID controller writes the cached data to the storage device when system activity is low or when the cache is full.
 The risk of using write-back cache is that the cached data can be lost if the AC power fails before it is written to the storage device.
 In addition to the battery-backed cache that improves system performance, the AXXRPCM2 mitigates risk of data loss by providing a battery backup.

-The AXXRPCM2 monitors the voltage level of the DRAM modules on the RAID controller.
-If the voltage drops below a defined level, the battery backup module switches the memory power source from the RAID controller to the battery pack.
+The Intel® RAID Portable Cache Module AXXRPCM2 monitors the voltage level of the DRAM (Dynamic Random Access Memory) modules on the RAID controller.
+If the voltage drops below a predefined level, the battery backup module switches the memory power source from the RAID controller to the battery pack.
 The battery backup provides power for the memory until the voltage returns to an acceptable level, at which time the battery backup circuitry switches the power source back to the RAID controller.
 Pending data is then written to storage devices with no loss of data.

-The AXXRPCM2 charges the battery pack automatically and communicates battery status information, such as voltage, temperature, and current, to the host computer.
+The Intel® RAID Portable Cache Module AXXRPCM2 charges the battery pack automatically and communicates battery status information, such as voltage, temperature, and current, to the host computer.
 It can move the RAID controller's cached data to a replacement controller if the data has not been written to a disk.
 This could be necessary if the RAID controller fails.
 After moving the AXXRPCM2 and the associated hard disk drives to a new RAID controller, the AXXRPCM2 flushes the cached data through the new adapter to the disks.